wp-plugins/ultimate-follow-me/readme.txt

 == Shameless Plug ==

-We built this for our thousands of users at [Free Blog Factory](http://FreeBlogFactory.com/ "Building better blogs").
+We built this for our thousands of users at **[Free Blog Factory](http://FreeBlogFactory.com/ "Free Blog Factory")**.
 If you want a reliable WordPress host that actually helps you use WordPress, check us out!